jsfaulkner86/jsfaulkner86/README.md

 ---

 > **Before Agentic AI had a name, I was building the same systems, autonomous, goal-oriented, stateful, and multi-step.
-I architected them in Epic.
+I architected them in the Epic (EHR).
 Now I'm codifying them in Python.**

 ## 🔄 Healthcare → Agentic AI: The Translation